-Indoor bonsai hardly grow in our apartments in winter due to lack of light.
+A fig tree as a bonsai hardly grow in our apartments in winter due to lack of light.
 Therefore they do not need fertilization during this time.
-During the growing period, however, fertilizers should be applied regularly and frequently.
-You can use all fertilizers offered in the bonsai trade.
-We recommend Biogold Bonsai fertilizer from Japan.
+During the growing period (March to September), however, bonsai fertilizers should be applied regularly and frequently.
+You can use all fertilizers offered in bonsai shops.
+We recommend Biogold bonsai fertilizer from Japan or Hanagokoro.
 The advantages are: You only need to think about fertilizing every 4-6 weeks (then press the pellets into the soil) and above all - Biogold does not smell.

 Often we are asked how often you have to water the bonsai.
 This question is difficult to answer.
 It depends on many factors.
 In summer on the balcony on a windy day you often have to water twice a day.
 In the winter in the flat it can be that once in the week must be poured.
 It's best to put your palm on the ground.
 If it feels wet, it doesn't need to be poured.
 A ball shower for the irrigation of indoor bonsai has proved itself well.

-Ficus Bonsai tolerate very little light as they often grow in nature under the crowns of larger trees.
+Ficus bonsai tolerate very little light as they often grow in nature under the crowns of larger trees.
 Little light does not mean dark.
-Compared to other indoor bonsai Ficus Bonsai tolerate less light.
+Compared to other indoor bonsai Ficus bonsai tolerate less light.
 However, they should placed still bright to very bright.
-In spring and summer a Ficus Bonsai can also be placed on the balcony or in the garden.
+In spring and summer a Ficus bonsai can also be placed on the balcony or in the garden.
 The first 2 weeks it should then be placed half-shady otherwise the leaves can get sunburned.
-In the cold season you should protect a Ficus Bonsai from cold draughts.
+In the cold season you should protect a Ficus bonsai from cold draughts.

-Ficus Bonsai come mostly from tropical and subtropical areas.
-Ie. the Ficus Bonsai traded in Europe do not tolerate temperatures below 4°C. Already from 6°C they drop the first leaves.
-If you put your Ficus Bonsai outside in spring / summer, no temperatures below 6°C should occur.
+Ficus bonsai come mostly from tropical and subtropical areas.
+Ie. the Ficus bonsai traded in Europe do not tolerate temperatures below 4°C. Already from 6°C they drop the first leaves.
+If you put your Ficus bonsai outside in spring / summer, no temperatures below 6°C should occur.

 The roots are then usually cut back a little so that there is space again in the pot and the fine branching of the roots increases.
-If the bonsai substrate is not strongly rooted, you can carefully push the tree back into the pot and wait another year before repotting.
+If the bonsai soil is not strongly rooted, you can carefully push the tree back into the pot and wait another year before repotting.

 Suitable substrates are the commercially available bonsai soils like Akadama.
 The substrate should definitely prevent waterlogging.